Why now is a good time to consider solar

 - Inform the other owners in your building that you will be installing a solar system.
 At the same time, you may invite them to consider joining you to install a larger Solar Electrical System (SES) for mutual savings.
 Listen to and consider any responses from the other building residences.
 However, other members in your building cannot reject or veto your solar plans.

-- Contact your Mutual to see if they have a solar policy in place (currently mutual 48 has one online).
+- Contact your Mutual to see if they have a solar policy in place (check the list below).
 If they do, follow their requirements.
-If they do not, your solar installer will know what needs to be submitted to comply with the new laws.
+If they do not, your solar installer will know what plans to submit to comply with the new laws.

 - Your installer will file plans with the mutual, MOD and the city.